Use checklists

 Financing exports

 There are several options for financing your export plans.
 For instance, a bank can request a partial government SME loan guarantee.
-Check the Starters International Business programme.
+Check the Support International Business programme.
 If you are thinking about exporting to developing countries, you can apply to the Dutch Good Growth Fund; and the Dutch government provides assistance to SME exporters to developed countries through the Dutch Trade and Invest Fund.
-Are you preparing a request for credit and do you want to increase your chances?
-Contact the Netherlands Enterprise Agency for tailor-made financing advice.

 Customs

 In many cases, especially if you are exporting to a country outside the EU, you will be dealing with customs procedures.
 Also, depending on what type of product you are exporting, you may have to pay excise duties or present a certificate of origin.
-Dutch Customs offers an overview of all the authorisations, permits, agreements, and so on, that you may need if you want to export from the Netherlands.
+The Customs Administration of the Netherlands has an overview of all the authorisations, permits, agreements, and so on, that you may need if you want to export from the Netherlands.
 You can also consult the European Commission's Access2Markets to find customs procedures for your export destination.

 Exporting through intermediaries